-The main quantitative results of vanilla and GSE K-cluster explanations are shown in Table 1-2.
-We can see from Table 1 that there is often a large gap between the PE and WG-PE, showing the reality of group irregularities across datasets which was also depicted in Figure 2.

-When comparing GSE explanations against vanilla explanations, GSE almost always results in a higher WG-PE (over 20% improvements on the Breast and FMoW datasets) than vanilla explanations, while minimally changing overall PE.
+Quantitative results The main quantitative results of vanilla and GSE K-cluster explanations are shown in Table 1-2.
+We can see from Table 1 that there is often a large gap between the PE and WG-PE, showing the reality of group irregularities across datasets.
+When comparing GSE explanations to vanilla explanations, GSE almost always results in higher WG-PE (over 20% improvements on the Breast and FMoW datasets) than vanilla explanations, while minimally changing overall PE.
 Surprisingly, GSE improves PE as seen on the ImageNet, Civil, and iWildCam datasets.
 GSE also always produces more feasible explanations in comparison to vanilla explanations, and has improvements of up to 22%.
 This is primarily due to the fact that GSE penalizes explanations with low feasibility.
 Moreover, according to Table 2, GSE improves both the robustness and worst-case robustness in most cases across all datasets, by as much as 25% (see the Robustness metric for Amazon).

-We see that GSE does not result in 100% WG-PE and %Feasible which is because we are using a K-cluster explanation with 20 clusters which is not expressive enough to entirely explain the shift in the distribution.
-Appendix G has results for more expressive explanation methods where we see GSE reach 100% WG-PE.
-Furthermore, GSE does not entirely restrict explanations to be 100% feasible which is why we also do not see perfect feasibility.
+We note that GSE does not result in 100% WG-PE and %Feasible because the K-cluster explanation with 20 clusters is not expressive enough to entirely explain the shift in the distribution.
+Appendix G has results for more expressive explanation methods.

-These results for image data use text-based featurization for interpretability, as shown in Figure 4.
+These results for image data use text-based featurization for interpretability, as discussed in Appendix A.2 and shown in Figure 4.
 There are other featurization options and Appendix H includes additional results including explanations using raw pixel features.
 We see the same trends in results for the raw pixel explanations as the text explanations shown here.
 For full results and comparison with text features, see Appendix H.